5 Great WordPress Plugins for Speeding Up Your Blog

 The latest updates to search engine algorithms put more emphasis on user experience.
 The World Wide Web is also more competitive than ever, so providing visitors with the best experience whenever they are exploring your site is a must.
-This means optimizing navigation for easy access to contents, adding a search feature that helps visitors and – above all – making sure the entire site works swiftly and fluidly.
+This means optimizing navigation for easy access to contents, adding a search feature that helps visitors, and – above all – making sure the entire site works swiftly and fluidly.

 As one of the most popular CMS platforms today, WordPress is relatively fast out of the box.
 That said, there are also plugins you can use to further speed up your blog and provide an even better user experience.
-We are going to take a close look at those plugins in this article.

 WP Smush comes in two versions.
 The free one, known as simply WP Smush, is available through WordPress’ plugins directory.
 There is also a Pro version with more features such as support for multiple websites.
 What does this plugin do exactly?